WELCOME TO McAULIFFE ELEMENTARY

 Children may not leave campus during the school day without special permission.
 If you need to take your child out of school for the day, please check in at the office.
 Your child will be called and you must sign him/her out.

 During high risk days, the district office will notify the school of smog alert conditions.
 At this time physical activity will be limited until the end of the alert.
 During periods of extreme heat, physical activities will be curtailed or moved to the multipurpose room.

 Parents are encouraged to provide the best opportunity for their child(ren) to learn by sending students to school with sufficient and nutritious food.
 Studies show that hunger and poor nutrition can have a negative effect on child development, behavior, and learning.

 All students may purchase lunches for $2.25 daily, including milk.
 Milk alone is $.25.
 Money can be applied to your student’s meal account through the office or on-line.
-Applications for free lunches are also available through the office.
+Applications for free lunches are found on the District Website.
 Applications must receive approval before beginning the program.
 If a child forgets or loses lunch money, he/she will be offered fruit/milk.

-When your child is registered, you are required to fill out an emergency card which is filed in the school office.
+When your child is registered, you are required to note emergency contact information when Data Confirmation is done each year.
 In case of an emergency, we will always call home first.
 Many times we cannot reach parents, therefore, IT IS VERY IMPORTANT THAT YOU KEEP UP-TO-DATE EMERGENCY NUMBERS ON FILE IN THE SCHOOL OFFICE.
 The person designated as your emergency contact should be someone who can reach the school in a reasonable length of time.
 Please notify the office of any changes in your address or phone number.